9bitStudios/colorz/README.md

-# colorz
+# colorz.js

-A JavaScript library for converting web color formats
+A JavaScript library for converting web color formats and testing contrast ratios...